Unconventional Path to Becoming an Eagle Squadron Pilot

 Federal Aviation Administration records for: Spartan Executive serial numbers 9, 16 and 17; Stearman serial numbers 5011, 5013 and 5034; and Ryan ST-A serial number 149.

 Personal records of Polaris Academy Refresher Course flight instructor Louis “Bud” Francis Foster Jr. from the C.E.
-Daniel collection.
+Daniels collection.

 Polaris Flight Academy Refresher Course “Squadron Books” for units 16 and 21.